OpenMS/OpenMS-docs/docs/tutorials-and-quickstart-guides/openms-user-tutorial.md

 |:--:|
 |Figure 4: 3D representation of the measured spectra, signals of eluting peptides are colored according to the raw peak intensities.|

-- Start TOPPView (see Windows' Start-Menu or `Applications` ► `OpenMS-2.7.0` on macOS)
+- Start TOPPView (see Windows' Start-Menu or {path}`Applications, OpenMS-2.7.0` on macOS)

-- Go to **File** > **Open File**, navigate to the directory where you copied the contents of the USB stick to, and select `Example_Data` ► `Introduction` ► `datasets` ► `small` ► `velos005614.mzML`.
+- Go to **File** > **Open File**, navigate to the directory where you copied the contents of the USB stick to, and select {path}`Example_Data,Introduction,datasets,small,velos005614.mzML`.
 This file contains only a reduced LC-MS map of a label-free proteomic platelet measurement recorded on an Orbitrap velos.
 The other two mzML files contain technical replicates of this experiment.
 First, we want to obtain a global view on the whole LC-MS map - the default option Map view 2D is the correct one and we can click the <kbd>Ok</kbd> button.